mohitt38/-AgriBot-AI/README.md

 1. Fork the repository
 2. Create a new branch: `feature/<feature-name>`
 3. Submit a pull request
-4. Provide clear commit messages and documentation
+4. Provide clear commit messages and documentations

 ---